DocNow/awesome-social-media-archiving/README.md

 are out of scope for this list.

 If the platform archive contains a user-friendly viewer for the data you can indicate that here as well.
+Also welcome are links to guides, articles and other written material that help people use their downloaded data.

 ## Contents